 What is Root Access in Linux?
 [With Practical Examples]

 In Linux, Root access means possessing the ultimate administrative privileges.
 The root access gives the opportunity to log in as a root user in the system administration.
 Moreover, it provides full control of the entire system to the user.
-In this article, I will demonstrate a complete overview of what is root access in Linux.
+In this article, I will demonstrate a complete overview of what is root access in Linux and provide 3 examples.

 What is Root Access in Linux?

-The root user in the Linux operating system is created during the installation process.
-To access root permission you have to log in as the user who has root access or switch user using the su command to the user who has root access.
+To get root access, you have to log in as the user who has root access or switch user using the su command to the user who has root access.
 Another way to get root access is to use the sudo command before the command you want to execute.
 Then, it will ask you for the password of the currently logged-in user.
-It ensures that only the authorized users can only perform the action as the root user.
+It ensures that only the authorized users can perform the action as the root user.

-The user with root access is necessary for a few reasons.
+The user with root access is necessary for several reasons.
 First of all, it enables you to perform some tasks like software installation, configuration, modifying system files, and other system-level tasks.
-Secondly, root access enables you to make the necessary change to develop a secure and stable system.
-And finally, root access enables you to make a customized system which is not possible with a regular user.
+Secondly, root access enables you to make the necessary changes to develop a secure and stable system.
+Finally, root access enables you to make a customized system which is not possible with a regular user.

 You can perform a thousand kinds of tasks with root access and control the whole system.
-Some of the practical uses are given below.
+3 of the most common uses are given below:

 Example 1: Installing Any Package With Root Access

 It is a must to have root access to install or remove any package in the system.
-Here, I will install the cal package with root access.
-To achieve so, follow the below procedures.
+Here, I will install the ncal package with root access.
+To achieve so, open the terminal and type the following command:

 sudo apt install ncal